ministryofjustice/check-financial-eligibility/README.md

 ## Documentation

-The API is documented at `/apidocs`
+The API is documented by APIPIE at `/apidocs`

 The documentation and input validation is maintained via [APIPIE](https://github.com/Apipie/apipie-rails).

+The API is documented by Rswag at `/api-docs`

 ## API Versioning